 Participants may register for DPB1 low-intermediate resolution assessment.
 This is for laboratories that type clinically at a low-intermediate resolution e.g. PCR SSP or SSO results for solid organ transplant antibody analysis, where the results may not meet the minimum typing requirements of Scheme $4A2 - 2^{nd}$ field resolution typing (i.e. unable to resolve all ambiguities resulting from polymorphisms located within exon 2).
-Scheme 4A1 DPB1 results will be assessed against a reference DPB1 type.
+Scheme 4A1 DPB1 results will be assessed against a reference DPB1 type if consensus is not determined.

 There are no minimum typing requirements for DPB1 in Scheme 4A1, so laboratories are able to report the DPB1 results at the resolution that is applicable to their clinical need.
 This includes reporting strings of DPB1 alleles that differ at the first field.
-Assessment is performed by comparing the participant DPB1 result to the reference DPB1 type; acceptable results will include the reference allele in the report.
+Assessment is performed by comparing the participant DPB1 result to the reference DPB1 type if consensus is not met; acceptable results will include the consensus/reference allele in the report.
 Laboratories performing 'high resolution' DPB1 typing would still be expected to participate in Scheme 4A2.